rust-lang/rustc-dev-guide/src/getting-started.md

 [r+]: https://github.com/rust-lang/rust/pull/78133#issuecomment-712726339
 [bors]: https://bors.rust-lang.org/queue/rust

+### Reviewing PRs

+Another way to contribute to the project is by reviewing existing PRs.
+We have a [review checklist] you can use to get started.
+We suggest reviewing the PRs of existing contributors.
+Remember that reviews are meant just as much for you to learn about the codebase and the process as it is for authors to get feedback :)

+[review checklist]: ./reviewing.md

 ### Bug Fixes or "Normal" code changes

 For most PRs, no special procedures are needed.
 You can just open a PR, and it